bgoonz/docs-collection/github/discussions/managing-discussions-for-your-community/moderating-discussions.md

 ---
 title: Moderating discussions
-intro: 'You can promote healthy collaboration by marking comments as answers, locking or unlocking discussions, converting issues to discussions, and editing or deleting comments, discussions, and categories that don''t align with your community''s code of conduct.'
+intro: "You can promote healthy collaboration by marking comments as answers, locking or unlocking discussions, converting issues to discussions, and editing or deleting comments, discussions, and categories that don't align with your community's code of conduct."
 permissions: People with triage access to a repository can moderate discussions in the repository.
 versions:
-  fpt: '*'
+  fpt: "*"
 ---

 {% data reusables.discussions.beta %}